Kakamotobi/Learned/Web Development/Design-Patterns.md

 - They are patterns that we as developers can adopt/apply.
   - *React is not an MVC framework.
 It is a View library.*
 - ***Don't get too hung up on the names.
 Different frameworks have different naming conventions.***
+#### MV<sup>*</sup> and React Disclaimer
+##### Preliminary Background
+- **Any application architecture consists of 1) an app state, 2) a view, 3) a facilitator to coordinate business logic like data fetching and I/O.**
+  - These three concerns exist in most modern applications.
+MVC is just one of many architectures that attempt to prescribe a solution to handle the relationships of these concerns.
+##### MVC and React
+- In React, a single component can contain both the presentation and business logic.
+  - i.e. there is no separation. **The whole thing is a View.**
+  - This is different from what MVC acclaims for; as in these should be handled separately in a Controller and Model.
+  - **There is no need for explicit subscription/coordination between the Model and View through a Controller like in MVC.**
+    - In Redux, even the Store and Reducers are unaware of any View.
+- So how are things connected in React?
+There must be some sort of intermediary like a Controller right?
+  - The connection exists but it is different from a Controller.
+  - The connection essentially lets the View subscribe to the Store without knowing of the Store's existence.
+    - _Note: Model !== Store._
+  - The Store is an event hub and provides subscription to Store updates.
+  - Also, if we use tools like Apollo or React Query, we can simply query from the View and automatically subscribe to data/Model updates in the server.
+    - This means that logic that was taken care of in the Controller in MVC is abstracted away to be handled implicitly and declaratively.
+    - i.e. there is no longer any Model in the client side.
 #### Evolution of MV<sup>*</sup> Architectures
 ##### Introduction of Model-View-Controller (MVC)
 - Smalltalk-80 MVC was designed in 1979.